 Bargoing aside, ALCAR’s mitochondrial enhancement benefits do seem promising, and I find it reasonable for so many nootropic brain health stacks to include this energy boosting amino.
 Similar to phosphatidylserine, which I classify as an elderly nootropic (albeit awesome elderly nootropic), ALCAR’s bio-benefits don’t seem to become subjectively apparent until the later years.

 Even so: with everything we know thus far about ALCAR, it seems greater than a “why not?” ingredient, landing somewhere within the “it’s an absolutely good idea” terrain.
 Or at least that’s my recommendation based on my experience: supplementing ALCAR is absolutely a good idea for long-term mental and physical performance.

 For ye recovering alcoholics: Yes.

 For everyone else?
-ALCAR is a maybe, potentially operating primarily as a fat burner, and even that’s a contentious, unproven point.
-Ironically, there’s a decent amount of research on this compound, enough for us to have some sort of bearing on how it affects our health, mentally & physically.
+ALCAR is a maybe, potentially operating primarily as a energy-producing fatty acid burner.
+Ironically, there’s a decent amount of research on this compound, enough for us to have some sort of bearing on how it affects our health, mentally and physically.
 As such, we can confidently claim that: Yes, ALCAR works for boosting energy, subtly working on a microscopic, metabolic level.
 Not enough to have you bouncing off the walls, but great enough to raise the bar on your cognition and energy levels over time.

 Overall ALCAR Nootropic Power Rating